Fast Food Salads: Making Smart and Healthy Choices

 Eat Right—Academy of Nutrition and Dietetics

-5 healthy salad ingredients.
+Build a healthy salad.
 Eat Right—Academy of Nutrition and Dietetics website.
-Available at: http://www.eatright.org/resource/food/planning-and-prep/snack-and-meal-ideas/healthy-salads.
-Updated April 2014.
-Accessed February 3, 2017.
+Available at: https://www.eatright.org/food/planning-and-prep/snack-and-meal-ideas/healthy-salads.
+Accessed November 5, 2021.